Molly Hannis: International Swimming League

-In 2019 she was a member of the inaugural International Swimming League representing the Cali Condors, who finished third place in the final match in Las Vegas, Nevada in December.
+In 2019 she was a member of the inaugural International Swimming League representing the Cali Condors, who finished in third place in the final match in Las Vegas, Nevada in December.
 Hannis finished 2nd in the 50 meter breaststroke and 3rd in the 100 meter breaststroke at the final.
-In the 2020 Season She stayed with the Cali Condors and helped them win their 1st ISL title.
+In the 2020 Season, she continued to swim with the Cali Condors and helped them win their 1st ISL title.
 Hannis finished 4th in the 200 Breaststroke, 4th in the 50 Breaststroke, 3rd in the 100 Breaststroke, and finished 2nd in the Breaststroke skins.

+In the 2019 Pan American Games in Lima, Peru, she was part of the preliminary U.S. team that won a gold medal in the 100-meter medley.

+She retired from professional swimming in 2021.

 Personal life

-In May 2020, Hannis announced her engagement to swimmer Matthew Dunphy.
+In May 2020, Hannis announced her engagement to swimmer Matthew Dunphy, and the couple have since wed and had children.

+Coaching

+As Molly (Hannis) Dunphy, after moving to Savannah with her husband, she became a new assistant swim coach at the Savannah College of Art & Design (SCAD), part of the NAIA Powerhouse Program, in 2024.
+She had served as a volunteer Assistant Coach at the University of Tennessee and had been a clinician at Fitter and Faster Swim Tours since retiring from competition.

+Honors

+To attend the University of Tennessee, Molly received the Wayne Basler Women's Athletic Swimming/Diving Scholarship.